allennrbc/Software-Tools-Spring-2024/README.md

 ### PTO
 In the absence of an applicable state or local law, it's up to the employer to decide whether their part-time employees receive paid time off (PTO) or vacation time, and if so, how much.
 We used data on access to PTO published by the Bureau of Labor statistics.
 The data was manually compiled by reviewing the Employee Benefits summaries published each year and removing areas with null values.
-The resulting graph reports rates of PTO for all employees from 1998 to 2023 and shows that access to paid sick leave has had the most significant increase among the three categories while assess to paid holidays has a slight increase between 1998 and 2023 and access to paid vacations has remained almost unchanged.
+The resulting graph reports rates of PTO for all employees from 1998 to 2023 and shows that access to paid sick leave has had the most significant increase among the three categories while access to paid holidays has a slight increase between 1998 and 2023 and access to paid vacations has remained almost unchanged.
 All three categories report that since 1998, most employees have had access to paid leave, indicating that even without legislation, the benefit has been provided by employers.

 ![PTO](Images/PTO.PNG)

 ### Real Wage Value and Purchasing Power
 To determine if the wages paid to retail workers have kept pace with inflation, we also compared wages in retail to their real wage value and purchasing power.

-According to the Bureau of Labor Statics May 2023, Retail Salespersons average wage is $36,690.00 (category 41-2031).
+According to the Bureau of Labor Statistics May 2023, Retail Salespersons average wage is $36,690.00 (category 41-2031).
 Whereas according to the Census Bureau, "Cashiers (category 41-2011) were among the lowest-paid members of the retail workforce.
 In 2023, their median earnings ($30,710) were around 47% less than those of all full-time, year-round workers ($57,216)."

 We did our own analysis of average real wages using Federal Reserve Economic Data on the average wage for retail workers and the consumer price index for the corresponding year and a manual calculation to adjust for inflation.
 The calculation we used was Real Wage in a year = (Nominal Wage in a Year/CPI in a Year)x100